 WA Alterations and Additions Protocol for Energy Efficiency

-The Building Commission has supported an industry-led project to provide a practical building solution to enable alterations and additions in Class 1 or attached Class 10 buildings to meet the energy efficiency requirements.
+Building and Energy has supported an industry-led project to provide a practical building solution to enable alterations and additions in Class 1 or attached Class 10 buildings to meet the energy efficiency requirements.
 This project has resulted in the development of a WA Alterations and Additions Protocol for Energy Efficiency (the Protocol).

 The Protocol provides the basis of an alternative solution that can be developed to demonstrate compliance with the BCA’s energy efficiency performance requirements for alterations and additions in Class 1 and Class 10 buildings.

 Please note the ability to use BCA2009 for alterations, renovations additions to existing homes ended on 1 May 2015.
-Accordingly the BCA 2009 check sheets previously available on the Building Commission website should not be used for building permit applications submitted on or after 1 May 2015.
+Accordingly the BCA 2009 check sheets previously available on our website should not be used for building permit applications submitted on or after 1 May 2015.

-The BCA2012 check sheets previously available on the Building Commission website for new houses are out of date and should not be used.
+The BCA2012 check sheets previously available on our website for new houses are out of date and should not be used.
 Therefore they have been removed from the website.
-The Building Commission will not be providing updated versions of these check sheets.
+Building and Energy will not be providing updated versions of these check sheets.

 Compliance with the BCA energy efficiency provisions should be documented and provided to a registered building surveyor.
 It is the responsibility of the registered building surveyor to request sufficient documentation to be satisfied the building will meet the relevant provisions.